KeigoAlexTanaka/js-react-introduction-and-props/README.md

 When using React, building components will be your main front-end task.

 *   Because they're so encapsulated, components make it easy to reuse your code, test, and separate concerns.

+##### Let's look at the component structure of the Transport for London Tube Tracker

 ![Wireframe](images/train-wireframe.png)
 ![Wireframe with components](images/wireframe_deconstructed.png)